CommunitySolidServer/Recipes/README.md

 ```

-## 🚀 Starting the server from a recipe
+## 🚀 Starting the server from a recipe using Node

 ### Mashlib
 The Mashlib configurations are in the `mashlib` folder.